Marie-Donnie/StageLoca/reports/test_plan.rst

 List of performance metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mandatory section.
-Defines what measurements are in fact done during the test.
-To be a good citizen in case of multiple metrics collection, it will be nice to list the metrics ordered starting with the most important one.

 ========  ==============  =================  =============================
 Priority  Value           Measurement Units  Description
 ========  ==============  =================  =============================
-1         Operation time  milliseconds       Time spent on each operation
+1         Operation time  seconds            Time spent on each operation
 ========  ==============  =================  =============================

-Some additional section
-^^^^^^^^^^^^^^^^^^^^^^^

-Depending on the test case nature, something else may need to be defined.
-If so, additional sections with free form titles should be added.

 Test Case 2: A replicated Keystone using Galera Cluster
 -------------------------------------------------------